aws-samples/aws-hpc-recipes/recipes/pcluster/latest/README.md

 You can also use AWS Systems Manager to access the cluster.
 You can follow the link found in **Outputs > SystemManagerUrl**.
 Or, you can navigate to the **Instances** panel in the [Amazon EC2 Console](https://console.aws.amazon.com/ec2/home?region=us-east-2#Instances).
 Find the instance named **HeadNode** - this is your cluster's access node.
 Select that instance, then choose **Actions** followed by **Connect**.
 On the **Connect to instance** page, navigate to **Session Manager** then choose **Connect**.

 Once you are logged into the system, you can run your first job using Slurm.
-Learn more via the [ParallelCluster User Guide](https://docs.aws.amazon.com/parallelcluster/latest/ug/tutorials-running-your-first-job-on-version-3.html#tutorial-1stjob-logging-in-head-node) and [Day1HPC](https://day1hpc.com/tags/parallelcluster/), the AWS HPC community site.
+Learn more via the [ParallelCluster User Guide](https://docs.aws.amazon.com/parallelcluster/latest/ug/tutorials-running-your-first-job-on-version-3.html#tutorial-1stjob-logging-in-head-node) and [Day1HPC](https://day1hpc.com/tags/parallelcluster/), AWS Engineering's HPC community site.

 ## Cost Estimate